kragen/dernocua/text/material-observations.md

 it broke.
-Also, one piece that had initially hardened on a piece of PET is off-white on the air side and pure white on the plastic side, suggesting that the water accumulation I’d observed on that side led to a permanent chemical difference, perhaps the dissolution of all the borax.
+Also, one piece that had initially hardened on a piece of PET is off-white on the air side and pure white on the plastic side, suggesting that the water accumulation I’d observed on that side led to a permanent compositional difference, perhaps the dissolution of all the borax.
 However, they haven’t developed visible cracks, and they still form an intumescent refractory foam upon flaming.
 It smolders for a few seconds upon flame removal, though, and upon continued flaming the